 Gophers to Hire St. Cloud State's Brett Larson as New Men's Hockey Head Coach

-The Gophers search for a new men's hockey head coach is over.
-They're set to hire St. Cloud State's Brett Larson, according to a report from hockey insider Michael Russo on Tuesday.
+The Gophers search for a new men's hockey head coach is over, and they are hiring St. Cloud State's Brett Larson.

 Minnesota parted ways with longtime head coach Bob Motzko last Wednesday, and they've found his replacement less than one week later.
 Larson, 53, was the coach who replaced Motzko at St. Cloud State in 2018.
 He immediately led the Huskies to the NCAA Tournament in year one.
 The tournament was canceled in 2019-20 due to COVID-19, and his Huskies proceeded to lose in the national championship in 2020-21, before two more NCAA Tournament appearances.